Andrew Henderson

 Then, there’s Georgia.

-During the 1990s, this small, South Caucasus republic was on the path toward suffering the same fate as many of its post-Soviet neighbors.
+During the 1990s, this small South Caucasus republic was on the path toward suffering the same fate as many of its post-Soviet neighbors.
 Above all, war and corruption hampered the new leadership’s efforts at building a functioning market economy.
-Fortunately, the 2003 Rose Revolution put a fresher, more market-orientated political class in the saddle.
+Fortunately, the 2003 Rose Revolution brought in new leaders who were more focused on the market and positive change.

 Georgia’s private sector soon began taking off.

-The 2016 edition of the World Bank’s Doing Business survey provides some tangible support for feelings of optimism.
+The World Bank’s Ease of Doing Business Index provides tangible support for the optimism.

-Georgia has made immense progress since 2003, but the country isn’t resting on its laurels.
-It came in 24th in the world on ease of doing business, with the three Baltic states being the only post-Soviet countries to score higher.
-What’s more, it topped business-friendly locales such as Poland, The Netherlands, and Switzerland (with far lower production and living costs, to boot).
+Georgia has made immense progress in the past twenty years, but the country isn’t relying on its past success.
+It came 7th in the world on ease of doing business.
+What’s more, it topped business-friendly locales such as Poland, The Netherlands, and Switzerland with far lower production and living costs.

-Georgia got kudos for introducing an electronic filing system for commercial court claims.
-Filing online — bypassing the shuffling back-and-forth through the Byzantine web of offices and agencies you find in many other countries — means that claims are more easily filed with lower costs and a quicker processing time.
+Georgia also deserves kudos for introducing an electronic filing system for commercial court claims.
+Filing online — bypassing the shuffling back and forth through the complicated web of offices and agencies you find in many other countries — means that claims are more easily filed with lower costs and a quicker processing time.

 Georgia’s reform on issuing permits for new construction projects is also worth noting.
-In 2015 the official wait time to receive a decision on a permit application was halved from 10 days to five.
-This will undoubtedly give a boost to already strong property markets in Tbilisi and the Black Sea coast.
+The official wait time to receive a decision on a permit application is around ten days, boosting already strong property markets in Tbilisi and the Black Sea coast.

 Success in Perspective

-Georgia may have fallen behind some other countries, but that doesn’t mean that it’s performance has decreased.
-Rather, it means that more developing countries around the world are implementing pro-business policies — or at least policies that look good according to the World Bank’s criteria.
-As mentioned, its absolute score in 2016 was an improvement over the previous two years.
+Georgia may have fallen slightly on the ranking, but that doesn’t mean its performance has decreased.
+Instead, it means that more developing countries around the world are implementing pro-business policies — or at least policies that look good according to the World Bank’s criteria.

 Why You Should Start an Offshore Company in Georgia